coap-security/liboscore/doc/guides/demo_peertopeer.md

   after a few seconds,
   ModemManager will relinquish the device again.

-  If any error persists, unplug all boards and check whether a `/dev/ttyACM0` exists.
+  If you see errors like "Permission denied: '/dev/ttyACM0'", unplug all boards and check whether a `/dev/ttyACM0` exists.
   If so, watch the `/dev` directory as you plug in your boards, and substitute the device name accordingly.
+  In some operating systems, you may need to help yourself to permissons on those device files, often by becoming member of the "plugdev" or "dialout" group.

   Eventually, the terminal program will indicate readiness by printing "Welcome to pyterm!".
   You may need to press return to flush out any remaining commands ModemManager tried to send,